 TKT Modules 1, 2 and 3 test candidates’ knowledge of concepts related to language teaching and learning, rather than their proficiency in the English language, or their performance in classroom situations.

 TKT increases teachers’ confidence and enables them to progress to other Cambridge English Teaching Qualifications.

 TKT is recognised as an English language teaching qualification by many organisations and institutions around the world.

-This website provides you content for all the three core modules for Cambridge TKT for FREE!
+This website provides you lessons for all the three core modules of Cambridge TKT for FREE!

 Browse through all the content provided under each of the modules below.